renodesper/renodesper.github.io/_posts/2016-02-19-dive-into-sqlite.md

 > I use parameterized queries to insert data.
 Look for it, it will be helpful for your project.
 > I also use hashlib to hash the password.
 In real case, you should use a better security like bcrypt or others.

+The next code will show you how to do batch insert with sqlite.
+Instead of *execute*, we can use *executemany* to insert data.

 ``` python
 wayang_actors = (